DMOJ/docs/docs/site/installation.md

 (dmojsite) $ python manage.py collectstatic
 ```

-You will also need to generate internationalization files files.
+You will also need to generate internationalization files.

 ```
 (dmojsite) $ python manage.py compilemessages